Sup3Legacy/FerrOS/docs/report/report.md

 - `shell`, a command interpret, capable of some file descriptor manipulation (`|`, `>`, `>>`, `<`, `<<`, `&`)

+The syntax is exactly the same as the one from the `mini-shell` TP.

 - `cat`, to read the content of a file or list the elements of a folder (replaces the traditional `ls`)
 - `hexdump`, to dump the byte sequence of a file
 - `echo` to redirect an input (originally `STD_IN`) to an output (originally `STD_OUT`)